well-it-wasnt-me/torrent_finder/docs/usage.md

 Flow:

 1. Send `search Cowboy Bepop` (or any `search <keywords>` query).
+2. Add an optional category keyword upfront—`search movies dune`, `search tv s04`, `search software mac final cut`, or `search all dune`—to reuse the CLI presets inside Telegram.
-2. The bot replies with the top five ranked results and seed/peer stats.
+3. The bot replies with the top five ranked results and seed/peer stats.
-3. Respond with the list number to add that torrent to Transmission.
+4. Respond with the list number or tap the inline button to add that torrent to Transmission.
-4. Send `status` to check in on active downloads; the bot auto-notifies you when a Telegram-triggered download finishes.
+5. Send `status` (or tap the Status button shown below each result set) to check active downloads; the bot auto-notifies you when a Telegram-triggered download finishes.

 Populate the `telegram` section of `config.json` with your `bot_token` (and optional `chat_id`) or override with `--token` / `--chat-id`.
 Tweak `--max-results` when you want more or fewer options.
 The bot shares the same `config.json` as the CLI, so keep your Torznab/Transmission settings up to date there.

+Kick the conversation off with `/start` to expose a compact reply keyboard that keeps Status/Help buttons handy for tap-friendly control.

+**Commands recap**
+- `search <query>` – runs a search; prepend the category keywords listed above for quick filters.
+- `<number>` or tapping the inline button – sends that specific result to Transmission.
+- `status` – displays active torrents (also exposed via the inline “📡 Status” button).
+- `help` / `/help` – prints the command list again.

 !!! tip
     Auto-notifications for finished torrents rely on the Telegram JobQueue.
 Install the optional dependency via `pip install "python-telegram-bot[job-queue]"` so the bot can schedule those background checks.